-In this article, we take a look at the evidence…
+In this article, we take an in-depth look at the relationship between training frequency and testosterone.

-It’s important when you’re planning your gym workouts that you balance the stimulus of exercise with recovery.
+It’s important when you’re planning your training program that you balance the need for exercise with recovery.

 Let’s say for example you lift weights.
-You provide a stimulus by damaging your muscles fibers on a microscopic level.
+You provide a stimulus by lifting a heavier weight than usual and damaging your muscle fibres.
 The adaptation is an increase in muscle cell donation and an increase in muscle size.

 So how are the fitness-fatigue model and frequency related?

 When you train hard and more frequently you build both fitness and fatigue.
-If you train too often, the fatigue you build ‘masks’ your increasing fitness and your performance begins to decline.
+If you train too often, the fatigue you build ‘masks’ your increasing fitness and your performance can decline.

 Key Point: Good training isn’t about training as frequently as possible, it’s about training frequently enough to build fitness, but not accumulate unnecessary fatigue.